Hugo-COLLIN/SaveMyPhind-conversation-exporter/src/assets/updateNotes.md

 # Update notes
+# 2.4.7
+⨠ 🚀 Changes under the hood
+I solved some bugs and improved the code to make this extension even better!

 # 2.2.28
 ⨠ 🚀 Fix some wrong exports on Phind
 Chat sources are not duplicated anymore and search export is now working again!